 "Bongbong" said, without laughing, that he had not offended any of his rivals.
 Yet, as sociologist Randy David notes [3], armies of strategists and trolls spread lies and misinformation on a massive scale via social media "to wage the most divisive presidential campaign in the nation's political history.
-Mr. Marcos Jr. could pretend to stay above the fray because his own partisans of hate were busy doing the attacking for him."
+Mr. Marcos Jr. could pretend to stay above the hilippines: Ferdinand Marcos Jr. succeeds Rodrigo Duterte and his clan completes the reconquest of po fray because his own partisans of hate were busy doing the attacking for him."
 New technologies have made him more in line with the legacy of Duterte than his father.